storj/docs/app/dcs/third-party-tools/cyberduck/page.md

 Close the modal window and click the modified bookmark.

-If you’ve added your S3 Gateway Credentials properly, you’ll see your **Storj DCS** buckets, and you can now drag and drop files to your **Storj DCS** network seamlessly and easily via the Cyberduck GUI.
+If you’ve added your S3 Gateway Credentials properly, you’ll see your **Storj** buckets, and you can now drag and drop files to your **Storj** network seamlessly and easily via the Cyberduck GUI.
 Congrats!